 Conferences and Careers Talks

-A Lower Sixth Business Conference is held at the end of the year.
+A Lower Sixth Business Skills Workshop is held at the end of the year.
 Students are taken through a series of challenges and workshops, led by representatives from local businesses and companies.
 A Careers Networking event has also recently been added to the school calendar during the summer term to provide the opportunity to practise essential networking skills while learning about a wide range of careers.

 The Department also arranges a number of before-school and lunchtime careers talks given by people working in various professions.
 Recent talks have included forensic science, accountancy, finance, medical research, architecture, law, journalism, as well as Headstart, the Year in Industry scheme and other Gap Year programmes.
 Students in Removes, Fifth and Sixth Forms are invited to attend.

-A regular feature is an evening in November when members of the Upper Sixth have the opportunity to experience a practice, one-to-one interview with parents or friends of the school with expertise in particular areas.
+A regular feature is an evening in November when members of the Upper Sixth have the opportunity to experience a practice, one-to-one interview with employers parents or friends of the school with expertise in particular areas.

 Parent and OV Support